Safe Routes to School (SRTS) in 9 Google Maps Layers

 9. Edit underlying Google Maps

-As you find errors in the map details of your neighborhood, please edit Mapmaker program to submit edits.
+As you find errors in the map details of your neighborhood, you can submit edits directly to Google Maps.
 For example, use your local knowledge to add names, paths, sidewalks and footbridges.

 To speed up the approval process for your edits, log in to Mapmaker with your Google account, enlist other locals to review each others edits and leave explanatory comments for Mapmaker reviewers.